-Is eating bourgeois?
+Is skin care bourgeois?

 >>10860Yes.
 Most of the skincare products are useless, with some exceptions like moisturisers, degreasers and skin pilling helpers.